jsdelivrbot/cla-maven-plugin/README.md

 ## How to use

-Once the plugin is placed in its folder, you can find this service in the palette in the section of generic sercive.
+Once the plugin is placed in its folder, you can find this service in the palette in the section of generic service.

 Form to configure has the following fields: